Live-reload

 end

--- call init to start the game, this will be called on each file-watcher script
+-- call init to start the application, this will be called on each file-watcher script

 -- reload